mbernardes19/100-days-of-code/log.md

 **Thoughts:** I'm so happy for learning React because I know this will give me really good opportunities in the future.

 **Link to work:** None.

+### Day 14: November 14th, 2018

+**Today's Progress:** Today I continued to learn MERN stack, I learned about React components, its story, how to install Node through nvm and how to start a project configuring package.json.

+**Thoughts:** React and Node are getting familiar to me!

+**Link to work:** None.